Early approval of Alnylam's gene-silencing drug in question

-(Reuters) - Alnylam Pharmaceuticals Inc said early data from its trial for gene-silencing drug givosiran showed it was effective, but indicated that there might be a delay in seeking accelerated approval.
+(Reuters) - Alnylam Pharmaceuticals Inc said on Thursday early data from its trial for gene-silencing drug givosiran showed it was effective, but added it might have to hold off on earlier plans to seek an accelerated approval from U.S. regulators.

-Shares fell 2.9 percent to $88.65, after rising slightly in premarket trade.
+Shares in the Cambridge, Massachusetts-based developer fell nearly 4 percent to $87.72, after rising slightly in premarket trade.

-The drug was being tested in people with acute hepatic porphyria, a family of rare diseases that affects the liver and causes debilitating attacks that render most disabled.
+Alnylam said the drug was being tested in people with acute hepatic porphyria, a family of rare diseases that affects the liver and causes debilitating attacks that render most disabled.

-The firm had earlier indicated it was hoping to snag an accelerated approval from the U.S. health regulator before the trial is complete early next year.
+The firm had earlier indicated it was hoping to seek an accelerated approval from the U.S. Food and Drug Administration before the trial is complete early next year.
+It reiterated that message in a statement on the tests on Thursday.

-However, on a conference call with analysts, Alnylam said given the speedy enrollment in its trial, the FDA, which had initially expected complete results only later in 2019, might now ask to see complete results resulting in a 4 to 6 month delay.
+However, on a conference call with analysts later, company officials said that the fast pace of enrollment in its trial might lead the FDA instead to wait for the full results of the trial.
+That would push its application back by 4 to 6 months.

-“It is possible the FDA could ask (the) company to wait another 6 months until the full data is released,” an executive said.
+“It is possible the FDA could ask (the) company to wait another 6 months until the full data is released,” one executive told the call.
+The company

 While there were no deaths in the trial, 22 percent of those on the drug reported serious side effects, versus 10 percent of patients given a placebo.